noahjb/novi_cd_test/instructions/branch2.md

 Let's now write a function that adds an item to the database.
 This will live as a method on the `$scope` object.
 Adding the method to the `$scope` object will allow us the ability to call it from within the HTML.

-- [ ] Create a method on the `$scope` called `createTodo`.
+- [ ] We now create a method on the `$scope` called `createTodo`.
 This function will be invoked when the user clicks the submit button that will live on the `form` element.

         $scope.createTodo = function() {
           $http.post('/api/todos', $scope.formData)